RTEMS/rtems-docs/c-user/configuring_a_system.rst

     This is not defined by default.

 DESCRIPTION:
-    ``CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER`` is defined if the application
+    ``CONFIGURE_APPLICATION_NEEDS_STUB_DRIVER`` is defined if the application
-    wishes to include the Clock Device Driver.
+    wishes to include the Stub Device Driver.

 NOTES:
-    This device driver is responsible for providing a regular interrupt which invokes a clock tick directive.

-    If neither the Clock Driver not Benchmark Timer is enabled and the configuration parameter
-    ``CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER`` is not defined, then a
-    compile time error will occur.
+    This device driver simply provides entry points that return successful and is primarily a test fixture.
+It is supported by all BSPs.

 .. index:: CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER